hestabroo/website/_posts/2025-08-11-biketheft.md

 ## Identifying Geographic Indicators of Theft
 Finally, the last thing I was interested in was to see if we could train a model to *predict* bicycle theft based on the geographic features present in the surrounding area.
 I leveraged the OSM features dataset for this, and by mapping its *over 1M* buildings, businesses, and landscape elements onto the fishnet grid above was able to train a prediction model to look for features whose presence correlated with theft rates across each cell.
-There will be a big nerdy dropdown on the training process below, but the outcome was a model that could predict annual theft rates at any point in Toronto with **85% accuracy** based on the geographic features within 200m!
+There will be a big nerdy dropdown on the training process below, but the outcome was a model that could predict annual thefts at any point in Toronto with **85% accuracy** based on the geographic features in the surrounding 200m!

 ![]({{ site.baseurl }}/assets/projects/20250811_biketheft_assets/LGBMr2.png)